 - Defending one of Australia’s first privacy class actions.
 Our client successfully defended the claim for millions of dollars in compensation.

-- Defending a statutory body in a mediation-arbitration concerning cost consequences flowing from a change in the law.
-Our strategic approach saved the client tens of millions of dollars in costs, and achieved a new agreement that salvaged the parties’ relationship.
+- Defending a statutory body in a mediation/arbitration concerning cost consequences flowing from a change in the law.
+Our strategic approach saved the client tens of millions in costs, and achieved a new agreement that salvaged the parties’ long-term, ongoing relationship.